 Any stamp you purchase from Fernbank Studio is created in a flexible polymer.
 Once set it is clear (it may have a slight pink tint).
-This means when it is used with a clear block you can see EXACTLY where you are putting it on the paper.
-Stamps come permanently mounted onto a hard acrylic block as standard but if prefer unmounted then just ask.
-The benefit of pre-mounting is it is always ready to go.
-Unmounted stamps do not have a cling backing so you would need to add your own if you need that option.
+This means that when it is used with a clear block you can see EXACTLY where you are putting it on the paper.
+Stamps are permanently mounted onto a hard acrylic block as standard but if prefer unmounted then just ask*.
+The benefit of pre-mounting is it is ready to use.

 As long as you use the correct ink then you can stamp onto most surfaces.